 Place all of the filling ingredients into a bowl and stir well.
 Yes, that’s a lot of butter!
 If you haven’t purchased pre-chopped nuts you can chop them up by hand or in a food processor.
 They should be roughly chopped though rather than finely ground.

 First pre-heat your oven to 350F / 180F / 160C fan-assisted oven.

 Next, melt about half a cup of butter and then grease your dish.
 The one I used is 12×9″.
 Now you get layering.
 Place a single sheet of pastry in the dish and then lightly brush it with melted butter.
 Repeat this process until you have eight sheets of buttered filo in the dish.

-Lastly, layer eight more layers of filo on top.
-In cross-section you five different layers of alternating pastry and nuts.
+- Lastly, layer eight more layers of filo on top.
+In cross-section you have five different layers of alternating pastry and nuts.

 Step 4: Bake and Soak